 Ken Wu = Paul Kariya

 Another Jackie selection.
 Paul Kariya is his favourite player which might say what he thinks about Wu.
 He may have hinted that it had something to do with the “Asianness” (as Jackie would put it).
 Kariya and Wu are the only Asian players in the leagues they’re in.
 They’re also finesse players that rely more on skill than brute force to be effective.
 They’re also fairly brittle players.
-Wu can barely move after any hit and Kariya is very injury prone though that is largely a Scott Stevens related injury.
+Wu can barely move after any hit and Kariya is very injury prone though that is largely thanks to that Scott Stevens related injury.

 Peter Mark = Ray Emery